6 Dog-friendly Maple Syrup Festivals in Ontario

 • Maple syrup is literally a reduction of sap that drips from maple trees.

 • Maple syrup grades indicate when in the season the sap was harvested.
-Early spa is lighter in colour and grades and later season sap is darker in grade and a stronger flavour.
+Early sap is lighter in colour and grades and later season sap is darker in grade and stronger in flavour.

 • If there’s any question about the value of maple syrup in Canada … In 2021, a group of thieves stole $18 million worth of maple syrup from a warehouse in Quebec, leading to a “Great Maple Syrup Heist” investigation.